vottini/jsonbp/docs/error.md

 Something bad occured: Error parsing line 3: token 'dda' misplaced
 ```

-**Note**: This specific exception is **not really meant to be caught**, that is, it's not advisable to call loads() or load() from inside a try block.
-In reality, it is just a means to end execution while printing the reason why the schema failed to be parsed, but this during development stage.
-In production, after the schema has correctly been written and tested, it seems reasonable that it won't fail to be parsed anymore, unless the schema file is corrupted somehow, in which case the best approach might be to let your program fail and check what is stopping it from starting again.
+**Note**: This specific exception is **not really meant to be caught**, that is,
+it's not advisable to call loads() or load() from inside a try block and catch
+**json.SchemaViolation**.
+In fact, it is just a means to end execution while
+printing the reason why the schema failed to be parsed, but this should be
+done during development stage.
+In production, after the schema has correctly
+been written and tested, it seems reasonable that it won't fail to be parsed anymore,
+unless the schema file is corrupted somehow, in which case the best approach
+might be to let your program fail and check what is stopping it from starting again.

 ## Errors during JSON deserialization

-These errors happen when someone feeds to your program a JSON that is either incomplete or one that has an unexpected/undesired value.
-The blueprint method **deserialize()** returns a pair of values, the first one indicates whether the deserialization was successful or not.
-If deserialization fails, the seconds value holds a message explaining why the given string was not accepted.
+These errors happen when someone feeds your program a JSON that is either
+incomplete or that has an unexpected/undesired value.
+The blueprint
+method **deserialize()** returns a pair of values, the first one indicates
+whether the deserialization was successful or not.
+If deserialization fails,
+the seconds value holds a message explaining why the given string was not accepted.

-Here's a full example ilustrating error reporting: we define a blueprint to accept fields **'a'** and **'b'** that must be stricly decimal.
-We then do some processing on them (add them together) and return the result with status 200 (success).
-If, however, a bad JSON is fed to our program, we return status 400 (bad request) and the reason of the failure:
+Here's a full example ilustrating error reporting: we define a blueprint to accept
+fields **'a'** and **'b'** that must be stricly decimal.
+We then do some processing
+on them and return the result with status 200 (success).
+If, however, a bad JSON
+is fed to our program, we return status 400 (bad request) and the reason of the failure:

 ```py
 import jsonbp